Tangerino/wimd.doc/README.md

 # WIMD.IO Data Repository & Services

-## What is WIMD
+## What is WIMD?
-This is WIMD.IO, an open, fully API driven, IoT data repository that enables low footprint connected devices to do two way data exchange with the cloud in order to store data and retrieve commands.
+This is WIMD.IO, an open, fully API driven, IoT data repository that enables low footprint connected devices to do two way data exchange with the cloud in order to store data and retrieve commands.<br>
 The platform provides several data services that can be used to do data cleansed, data validation, on the fly aggregation and much more.
 The data is stored in a database that can easily accessed by any external system, reporting tools, analytics systems that will focus on the data exploration, leaving all the data acquisition life cycle issues behind.